sreecharang/System-Designs/go-routine-performance.md

 * &result[i] is pointer to the result address.

-* We are giving everything, we just providing the index of specific memory address. so it alter only one index address.
+* We are not giving everything, we just providing the index of specific memory address. so it alter only one index address.

 * Basically, Go routine can't access other indexes of slice.
 Go routine confine to specific index of the result.

 * Confinement, is an idea ensuring information only avaialble one concurrent go routine.

-* We don't need to use the synchronization for race condition, Since the goroutine can bale access the specific index of the result slice.
+* We don't need to use the synchronization for race condition, Since the goroutine can able access the specific index of the result slice.

 Code snippet as follows: